Even if you’ve just started your website, you’ve likely heard of Google Analytics, but what exactly is Google Analytics?

 Tech details give you a better breakdown of the browsers used as well as allow you to add more dimensions with the blue + icon.

-This section of GA4 is where users really take control of their detailed reports.
+The Explore section of Google Analytics is where users really take control of their detailed reports.
 However, you will have to spend some time getting used to creating them.
 Once you do you will be able to create all kinds of detailed reports that can help you make the best decisions for your business.

 There are four types of reports to choose from when creating a new one: